stevepereira91/Project-and-Coding-Examples/NLP Youtube Comments/readme.md

+# Using NLP to Predict political affiliation using Youtube Comments
 This project seeks to build a predictive model that can identify political affiliation using Natural Language Processing.
 The model will be trained on Youtube comments on videos regarding Covid-19 from the 3 major cable news networks: CNN, Fox, and MSNBC.
 The assumption of this project is that consumers of videos share the political affiliation of the network.